GM, UAW reach tentative agreement

-The United Auto Workers informed members early on the afternoon of Oct.
-16 that it had just reached a tentative agreement with General Motors Co., but said strike picket lines should continue until a UAW-GM National Council concludes business the next day.
+FORT WAYNE — The United Auto Workers informed members early Wednesday afternoon that the union had just reached a tentative agreement with General Motors Co., but said strike picket lines should continue until a UAW-GM National Council concludes business today.

 With unconfirmed reports in national media that GM’s CEO Mary Barra had joined UAW contract talks as the union’s strike entered its second month, negotiations had appeared closer to reaching an agreement.

-Plant-level UAW leaders, including those with its Local 2209, had been called to Detroit before the start of the strike at 11:59 p.m.
+Plant-level UAW leaders, including those with its Local 2209 in Fort Wayne, had been called to Detroit before the start of the strike at 11:59 p.m.
 Sept.
-15. The International called them back to the Motor City for a strike update Oct.
-17.
+15. The International called them back to the Motor City for a strike update today.

-The local’s president and shop chair could not be reached for comment on the latest developments with the strike Oct.
-16, but a member of the local confirmed they were headed to Detroit.
+The local’s president and shop chair could not be reached Wednesday for comment on the latest developments with the strike, but a member of the local confirmed they were headed to Detroit.

 The latest developments included an Oct.
 11 letter from Terry Dittes, UAW vice president and director of its GM Department, informing the membership that its bargaining committee planned to be working over the weekend to reach a tentative agreement.